Welcome to the exciting world of movie credits!

 We keep talking about making your movie credits template, but how do you actually do it?

 If you use Wrapbook, you already have the resources for your roll credits right at your fingertips.

 Don’t waste your precious time looking up templates that may or may not be a fit for your needs.
 Use a template that’s customizable to work with any and every project.

 While it’s important to get your movie credits right, don’t get hung up on formatting.
 The most important thing is to make sure you give credit where credit is due.

 Lay out your opening and after credits as you go, ensuring every deserving person gets proper acknowledgment.

-And here’s the thing – nowadays, you have endless resources.
+And here’s the thing...
+Nowadays, you have endless resources for your film and TV production needs.
 From Wrapbook’s template to those in the deepest ends of the Internet, don’t reinvent the wheel!
 If you’re ready to start building your crawl more and you use Wrapbook, learn how to export your cast and crew info out of the software and into your template.

 At Wrapbook, we pride ourselves on providing outstanding free resources to producers and their crews, but this post is for informational purposes only as of the date above.
 The content on our website is not intended to provide and should not be relied on for legal, accounting, or tax advice.
 You should consult with your own legal, accounting, or tax advisors to determine how this general information may apply to your specific circumstances.